exonum/exonum-java-binding/CONTRIBUTING.md

 ```

 ## Modules
-The project is split into a couple of modules.
-Here are the main:
+The project is split into several modules.
+Here are the main ones:
   * [`core`](exonum-java-binding-core) contains the APIs to define and implement an
   [Exonum service](https://exonum.com/doc/get-started/design-overview/#modularity-and-services).
   * [`core-native`](exonum-java-binding-core/rust) contains the glue code between Java and Rust.